erantanen/my_blog/content/py-intro/lesson_6.rst

 Now a deep dive.

-| Look that example for excel.
+| Look at this example of excel.
+| Now that we know about functions, what can be described about the program?
+| Also can this program be made better?

  `example:  excel with small functions?   <./code_snips/excel_example.py>`__